Ctenophorus parviceps: Biology

 Like all Ctenophorus species, they have relatively thin vascular blocks and less blood vessels in comparison to other Agamids.
 Their crests are used as a signal of territory.
 It is usually raised when taking territorial ownership then lowered once signalled.

-The Gnaraloo Heath Dragon reproduces via oviparity.
+The Gnaraloo heath dragon reproduces via oviparity.
 This means that the lizards eject undeveloped eggs rather than live offspring.
 Coitus occurs as the male briefly inserts its hemipenis whilst holding the female by the neck.
 The copulation process normally takes only about 25 seconds.
 Similar to some reptiles, this species lays its eggs which require maternal protection to ensure the young have properly hatched.
 Clutch size is largely affected by the lizard's body size.
-Hence, the small Gnaraloo Heath Dragons produce only a few eggs.
+Hence, the small Gnaraloo heath dragons produce only a few eggs.
 There is at least 6 weeks between clutches.
 Usually there are 1 to 2 clutches, but a third clutch is theoretically possible.
 In late May into winter and spring, males begin spermatocytogenesis to be fully functional until December.
 If a male agamid's testes are regressing, they are unlikely to die like most males in January.
 As for females, ovulation occurs in October so that egg laying can begin at the end of the month.
 Most agamids have high mortality rates in late December.

 The female and male lizards that survive until January have enlarged inguinal fat figures, females have regressed ovaries and males have regressed testes.
 For many Ctenophorus populations, few adults survive to make a second summer as smaller Ctenophorus species, such as Ctenophorus parviceps, usually have a year life span.

-The Gnaraloo Heath Dragon's bright coloration and complex patterns are key players in intersexual signalling between other lizards.
-The reflectance of their scale patterns highly contrasts against their more dull colored habitat.
-Their coloration signals receptivity, males prefer females with higher throat chroma.
-Gnaraloo Heath Dragon coloration also acts as camouflage and UV protection.
+The Gnaraloo heath dragon's bright colouration and complex patterns are key players in intersexual signalling between other lizards.
+The reflectance of their scale patterns highly contrasts against their more dull coloured habitat.
+Their colouration signals receptivity, males prefer females with higher throat chroma.
+Gnaraloo heath dragon colouration also acts as camouflage and UV protection.

 Reptiles produce non-hyperosmotic urine.
 In agamids, the urine travels to the cloaca and is then transported back to the colon for reabsorption to prevent water loss.
 In terms of feeding and detecting predators, agamids depend on sight mainly for this.
 Their sense of smell is vital for prey detection.
 Typically in the breeding season, males usually utilise their femoral glands to defend and mark their territory.
-This in combination with their color patterns and crests aids in the mating process of Gnaraloo Heath Dragons.
+This in combination with their colour patterns and crests aids in the mating process of Gnaraloo heath dragons.

 Most Australian agamids are heliothermic, which means they obtain their heat primarily from the sun.
-Gnaraloo Heath Dragons bask in the sun to facilitate heat uptake to be able to begin foraging or daily activities.
+Gnaraloo heath dragons bask in the sun to facilitate heat uptake to be able to begin foraging or daily activities.